oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 Welcome!
 If you're interested in applying to work with Oppia for GSoC, please follow these steps:

 1. Sign up to the [oppia-gsoc-announce@](https://groups.google.com/forum/#!forum/oppia-gsoc-announce) mailing list in order to receive important notifications about Oppia's participation in GSoC.
-If you like, you can turn on the notification for github discussions to  participate in general discussion related to Oppia's involvement in GSoC.
+If you like, you can also turn on notifications for [Github Discussions](https://github.com/oppia/oppia/discussions) to participate in general discussion related to Oppia's involvement in GSoC.
 Make sure to set your preferences correctly so that you actually get the emails!

 2. Get a better understanding of what Oppia is about:
     - Read the [user documentation](http://oppia.github.io/#/) to become familiar with important concepts like explorations and interactions.